cypress-io/cypress-design/ReadMe.md

 In the new directory, you will find a React and a Vuejs version to complete.
 Each framework folder will also contain a stories file.

-### Updating the generators
+### Updating the component generator

+When you use the `yarn new:component` command, the template used is called a generator.
+It could be useful to update it from time to tim if the standards change.

-First create a scaffold for a component called ComponentName.
+First, create a scaffold for a component called ComponentName.
 The name matters because it will be used to generate the component templates and overwrite the old ones.

 ```bash
 yarn new:component --name ComponentName